gridgain/python-thin-client/examples/readme.md

-For the explanation of the examples please refer to the [Examples of usage](https://pygridgain.readthedocs.io/en/latest/examples.html) section of the `pyignite` documentation.
+For the explanation of the examples please refer to the [Examples of usage](https://pygridgain.readthedocs.io/en/latest/examples.html) section of the `pygridgain` documentation.